 Enter the wide-mouth Nalgene bottle.
 Turns out, they are the ideal egg-carrier.

 Now, we usually carry this green Nalgene on every trip.
-Our pump filter screws onto it, it’s the perfect vessel for pre-hydrating meals (meaning we throw lunch into it after breakfast, and then some hot water, and the meal has time to reclaim water for several hours, saving us a lot on fuel) and it’s a great water bottle, holder of everything small and easily misplaced, and generally light-weight for it’s usefulness.
+It’s light, it’s the perfect vessel for pre-hydrating meals (meaning we throw lunch into it after breakfast, and then some hot water, and the meal has time to reclaim water for several hours, saving us a lot on fuel) and it’s a great water bottle, holder of everything small and easily misplaced, and generally worth the minimal weight for it’s usefulness.